America Needs A National AI Strategy, Says Intel Chief

 Brian Krzanich, CEO of Intel, said that the U.S. technology sector has long been a driver of global economic growth.
 However, it lacks an AI strategy.

-The Intel chief pointed out that countries like China, India, Japan, France and the EU are crafting bold plans for artificial intelligence.
+The Intel chief pointed out that countries like China, India, Japan, France, and the EU are crafting bold plans for artificial intelligence.
 The U.S. too should follow in their footsteps, he said.

 “From the PC to the Internet, the greatest advancements of the past 50 years were spawned in the U.S. A national AI strategy can build on this history of economic and technological leadership,” he added.